cert-manager/website/content/en/docs/faq/_index.md

 ### If `renewBefore` or `duration` is not defined, what will be the default value?
 cert-manager will default to a `duration` of 30 days with a `renewBefore` of 30 days.
-When setting `duration` it is reccomended to also set `renewBefore`, if `renewBefore` is longer than `duration` you will receive an error.
+When setting `duration` it is recommended to also set `renewBefore`, if `renewBefore` is longer than `duration` you will receive an error.

 ## Miscellaneous